Taubman College Fellowships for Urban and Regional Planning

 - Greening of Detroit

 - Lower Eastside Action Plan (LEAP)

 - U-SNAP-BAC (United Streets Networking and Planning; Building A Community)

 - WARM Training Center

 - Warren/Conner Development Coalition

 The Joseph and Nancy Keithley Summer Fellowship program is made possible by generous financial support from Joseph (M.B.A.
 '76) and Nancy Keithley.
 The Fellowship provides funding up to $7,500 for summer employment at LAND studio in Cleveland, Ohio.

-To be eligible for the fellowship you must be a master's student in the Master of Urban Planning or Master of Architecture program who has completed core program courses.
+To be eligible for the fellowship you must be a master's student in the Master of Urban and Regional Planning or Master of Architecture program who has completed core program courses.

 The fellowship award is made on the basis of the applicant's academic and professional record (resume) and their passion for working in non-profit organizations that focus on enhancing public spaces.
 LAND studio's mission is to create places and connect people through public art, sustainable building and design, collaborative planning, and dynamic programming.
 Applications will be available in the beginning of March and applicants will be notified of their status by the end of April.